-Newcomers will need to apply for food and cash assistance and medical insurance with the Department of Social Services (DSS) within 7 days of arrival.
-Coordinate with the local WR office before the arrival of the newcomers, if possible, to learn more about benefits and recommendations for the newcomers.
+Immigrants and refugee neighbors will need to apply for food and cash assistance and medical insurance with the Department of Social Services (DSS) within 7 days of arrival.
+Coordinate with the local WR office before the arrival of the immigrants and refugee neighbors, if possible, to learn more about benefits and recommendations for the immigrants and refugee neighbors.